Gil Garcetti

 Gilbert Salvador Iberri Garcetti (born August 5, 1941) is an American politician and lawyer.
 He served as Los Angeles County's 40th district attorney for two terms, from 1992 until November 7, 2000.
-He is the father of U.S. Ambassador to India and former Los Angeles Mayor Eric Garcetti.
+He is the father of former U.S. Ambassador to India and former Los Angeles Mayor Eric Garcetti.

 Early life and education

-Garcetti was born in Los Angeles, the son of Salvador Garcetti and Juanita Iberri.
+Garcetti was born in Los Angeles on August 5, 1941, the son of Salvador Garcetti and Juanita Iberri.
 His father was born in Parral, Chihuahua, Mexico, and brought to the United States as a child after his own father, Massimo Garcetti, a judge and immigrant to Mexico from Italy, was hanged during the Mexican Revolution.
 Gil's mother was born in Arizona, one of nineteen children born to a father whose parents were from Sonora, Mexico, and a mother born in Arizona, to Mexican parents.

 In 1959 Garcetti graduated from George Washington High School in South Los Angeles.
 The school has since become Washington Preparatory High School.

 Garcetti received a bachelor's degree in management from the University of Southern California and a Juris Doctor from the University of California, Los Angeles.